Ed Klein has lived almost all of his life in, or near, the City of Chicago. Then he picked up and moved to Arizona!

-Like so many other folks who have traveled it, who have read about it, and who have dreamed of taking a week (or two) to drive the ‘Mother Road’ – he had the desire to see it all – as well as a calling to help preserve it.
+Like so many other folks who have traveled it, who have read about it, and who have dreamed of taking a week (or two or three) to drive the ‘Mother Road’ – he had the desire to see it all – as well as a calling to help preserve it.

-“This road is truly Americana at its finest, and you can see how desperately we, as Americans, are trying to keep it alive by driving it, by cherishing it and by supporting the business’ and associations who want to keep it alive.”
+“This road is truly Americana at its finest, and you can see how desperately we, as Americans, are trying to keep it alive by driving it, by cherishing it and by supporting the businesses and associations who want to keep it alive.”

-He has dedicated ‘his time’ to try to preserve as much as he can on the route, by heading projects himself, helping others, or simply pointing those who are preserving part of the route in the right direction.
-As well as giving speeches on Route 66 in front of 900 attendees in an auditorium, speaking to another packed room of 600 attendees at a tourism conference who’s guests included Senators, Legislators, CEO’s, tourism professionals, business owners, publishers, and anyone who has anything to do with tourism and travel, Ed will talk to anyone who wants to learn more about the ‘business’ of Route 66 – as well as the route itself.
+He has dedicated ‘his time and his dime’ to try to preserve as much as he can on the route, by heading projects himself, helping others, or simply pointing those who are preserving part of the route in the right direction.
+As well as giving speeches on Route 66 in front of close to 1,000 attendees in an auditorium, speaking to another packed room of 600 attendees at a tourism conference who’s guests included Senators, Legislators, CEO’s, tourism professionals, business owners, publishers, and anyone who has anything to do with tourism and travel, Ed will talk to anyone who wants to learn more about the ‘business’ of Route 66 – as well as the route itself.
 He has been featured on television, in newspapers, magazines, as well as several websites speaking about the preservation and history of Route 66.

 “This is a labor of love – my charity if you will.
-I have a full time job, busy restoring the Front Street Garage in Galena Kansas, I like restoring antique cars AND have a family, so getting out to work on the route is very challenging, but when the time allows it – I am there and it is so worth the effort to see a project completed.”
+I have a full time job, busy restoring the Front Street Garage in Galena Kansas, I like restoring antique cars AND I have a family, so getting out to work on the route is very challenging, but when the time allows it – I am there and it is so worth the effort to see a project completed.”